gridlang/grid/docs/src/loop.md

 // a == b
 ```

-And a more complicated case, assuming a function that returns a tuple:
+And a more complicated case, assuming a function that returns a tuple.

+### Example:

 ```go
 // call read function repeatedly, destructuring tuple to data, err captures